rizitis/Quantizing_with_LlamaCpp/README.md

 5. Just answer questions when needed and wait for results...

-6. If you have success 👊 you can now load your model.gguf using gpt4all app or ollama.
+6. If you have success 👊 you can now load your model.gguf using gpt4all app.

 ### NOTE:
 **Warning: Running this script as root is not recommended.**